OpenLithic/style-guide/README.md

 > *"But some of our developers don't want to have to have **all** of the dependencies installed in order to build."*

 Either streamline setting up your build environment, or get better developers.
 Actually, probably do both.

+## Build Systems
+Love CMake or hate it, it's really the only game in town for getting consistent builds that work everywhere.

+> *"I hate CMake!
+Make is good enough for my purposes and isn't nearly as bloated or hacky."*

+I generally agree, but have fun writing C++ that doesn't work on Windows.
+Or worse yet, force your Windows developers to use MinGW and `gcc` instead of `MSVC` as you add more hacky additions and shims to your makefile in order to get your build to work on all of the platforms you need to support.

+CMake isn't so bad.
+I think a lot of people get scared off when they see enormous, convoluted `CMakeLists.txt` files and they try to find answers to their questions and three people are all saying different things.
+To be honest, this is pretty much entirely CMake's fault.
+They have no real tutorial or examples, just an automatically generated documentation set which isn't super clear on actual usage.